blackbhc/refactor/development-manual/development.md

 This project depends on the following tools or libraries:

-- [gnu make](https://www.gnu.org/software/make/): the main build tool of the project.
+- [make](https://www.gnu.org/software/make/): the main build tool of the project.
 - a c++ compiler which supports C++11: recommended ones are g++>=4.8.5 or clang++>=3.4, or icpx (the intel llvm-based compiler).
 - [gsl](https://www.gnu.org/software/gsl/): the GNU Scientific Library.